YandereChan2/Relocating-destructor-and-operator-reloc/Operator reloc and relocating destructor.md

 ## 5.Comparison with existing proposals

-This proposal introduce a new destructor `T ~T(int)` which work with copy elision to give the users a flexible and easy way to customized the behavior of relocating.Not only in the trivial cases we can give more information to the compiler to optimize the code, but also in the not trivial cases we can do more things than _move and destruct_.
+This proposal introduce a new destructor `T ~T(int)` which work with copy elision to give the users a flexible and easy way to customized the behavior of relocating.
+Not only in the trivial cases we can give more information to the compiler to optimize the code, but also in the not trivial cases we can do more things than _move and destruct_.

 ### 5.1 P2785R3 Relocating prvalues by Sébastien Bini and Ed Catmur

-This proposal introduce a new constructor `T(T)` and do some changes to overload resolution rules.In addition, it will break the ABI.
+This proposal introduce a new constructor `T(T)` and do some changes to overload resolution rules.
+In addition, it will break the ABI.
 To be honest, this proposal cause too much changes and too difficult.
 In addition, I don't think this proposal take enough care of the relocation of the objects on the dynamic memory.

 However, the keyword `reloc` and the changes of the scope is talked perfectly in this proposal and I just use it in my paper.